Kyenret/iOS102-Project6-TranslateMe/README.md

 Submitted by: **Kyenret Yakubu Ayuba**

-**TranslateMe** is an app that users can enter a word, phrase or sentence, a button to translate to a different language.
+**TranslateMe** is an app that users can enter a word, phrase or sentence to translate to a different language.
 Users can also have history of translations stored and the history of translations can be erased.

 Time spent: **4** hours spent in total